pilotsuits/pilotsuits.github.com/recording/readme.md

 Either:
 * To Do:
- * Set up a new Dropbox folder directory
+ * Set up a new Dropbox folder directory for Logic files
+ * Set up a new public folder for mp3's for Dewplayer, link to that instead of Github, share folder with Dukes.
  * [Sign up for RumbleFish](http://rumblefish.com/)?
 * Complete: